English Cocker Spaniels love to unleash their energy. They’re excitable, playful, and affectionate.

 A Cocker’s barking can also get out of hand if not managed in the right way.

-Sometimes, owners think their Cocker is being hyperactive when they’re really just being their fizzy, excitable, true selves.
+Sometimes, owners think their Cocker is being hyperactive when they’re just being their fizzy, excitable, true selves.

 Cockers would be happiest in a house with a garden.
 They also need access to open green spaces where they can run, sniff, and retrieve their toys.